-Professor Bennetto is currently accepting applications for graduate students for the 2019-20 academic year.
+Professor Bennetto will be accepting applications for graduate students for the 2021 - 22 academic year.

 Professor Bennetto's research interests focus on the neurocognitive bases of autism and other developmental disorders.
 Her recent work examines the role of multisensory processing in social-communication difficulties and in everyday behaviors, including restricted food preferences.